breezycamel/weather-app/README.md

 This app was build with React with functional components and React Hooks.
 I used OpenWeather API for data and weather icons.

-I divided the each into unique components.
+I divided the each panel into unique components.
 I believed this is right choice because the data for each type of forecast is quite different so a generic panel component might not work well.

 I also tried my best to make the app responsive by resizing certain components for different screen sizes and using rem to size everything.